grafana/terraform-provider-grafana/docs/data-sources/cloud_provider_aws_cloudwatch_scrape_job.md

 ### Read-Only

 - `aws_account_resource_id` (String) The ID assigned by the Grafana Cloud Provider API to an AWS Account resource that should be associated with this CloudWatch Scrape Job.
+- `custom_namespace` (Block List) Zero or more configuration blocks to configure custom namespaces for the CloudWatch Scrape Job to scrape.
+Each block must have a distinct `name` attribute.
+When accessing this as an attribute reference, it is a list of objects. (see [below for nested schema](#nestedblock--custom_namespace))
 - `enabled` (Boolean) Whether the CloudWatch Scrape Job is enabled or not.
 - `id` (String) The Terraform Resource ID.
 This has the format "{{ stack_id }}:{{ job_name }}".
 - `regions` (Set of String) A set of AWS region names that this CloudWatch Scrape Job applies to.
-- `service_configuration` (Block List) One or more configuration blocks to dictate what this CloudWatch Scrape Job should scrape.
+- `service` (Block List) One or more configuration blocks to dictate what this CloudWatch Scrape Job should scrape.
 Each block must have a distinct `name` attribute.
-When accessing this as an attribute reference, it is a list of objects. (see [below for nested schema](#nestedblock--service_configuration))
+When accessing this as an attribute reference, it is a list of objects. (see [below for nested schema](#nestedblock--service))

-<a id="nestedblock--service_configuration"></a>
+<a id="nestedblock--custom_namespace"></a>
-### Nested Schema for `service_configuration`
+### Nested Schema for `custom_namespace`

 Read-Only:

-- `is_custom_namespace` (Boolean) Whether the service name is a custom, user-generated metrics namespace, as opposed to a standard AWS service metrics namespace.
 - `metric` (Block List) One or more configuration blocks to configure metrics and their statistics to scrape.
 Each block must represent a distinct metric name.
-When accessing this as an attribute reference, it is a list of objects. (see [below for nested schema](#nestedblock--service_configuration--metric))
+When accessing this as an attribute reference, it is a list of objects. (see [below for nested schema](#nestedblock--custom_namespace--metric))
-- `name` (String) The name of the service to scrape.
-See https://grafana.com/docs/grafana-cloud/monitor-infrastructure/aws/cloudwatch-metrics/services/ for supported services, metrics, and their statistics.
+- `name` (String) The name of the custom namespace to scrape.
-- `resource_discovery_tag_filter` (Block List) One or more configuration blocks to configure tag filters applied to discovery of resource entities in the associated AWS account.
-When accessing this as an attribute reference, it is a list of objects. (see [below for nested schema](#nestedblock--service_configuration--resource_discovery_tag_filter))
-- `scrape_interval_seconds` (Number) The interval in seconds to scrape the service.
-See https://grafana.com/docs/grafana-cloud/monitor-infrastructure/aws/cloudwatch-metrics/services/ for supported scrape intervals.
+- `scrape_interval_seconds` (Number) The interval in seconds to scrape the custom namespace.
-- `tags_to_add_to_metrics` (Set of String) A set of tags to add to all metrics exported by this scrape job, for use in PromQL queries.

-<a id="nestedblock--service_configuration--metric"></a>
+<a id="nestedblock--custom_namespace--metric"></a>
-### Nested Schema for `service_configuration.metric`
+### Nested Schema for `custom_namespace.metric`

 Read-Only: